MagTun/Smartplug-esp8266-turn-automatically-DIY-PM-filter-with-lufdaten-sensor/README.md

-# Turn automatically a cheap DIY super efficient PM filter with a smartplug (esp8266) based on the Lufdaten sensor data
+# Smartplug (esp8266) turn automatically a cheap and superefficient DIY PM filter based on the Lufdaten sensor data

 ## In brief
 With this Tasmota, a smart plug will read the value from your Lufdaten sensor and will turn your filter on/off accroding to the threshold you set.